How Google 25.000 discovered Android malware apps

 If an application tries to interrupt communication between Google servers and the device, engineers analyze the login details and find out what the application installed.

-Mention that the above is one of the many ways that Google to protect Android users.
+Let's say this is one of the many ways Google uses to protect Android users.